merenlab/anvio/anvio/docs/programs/anvi-annotate-fragmented-genes.md

 Each fragment is then classified as one of the following:

 - **`fragmented_gene`**: The longest fragment in a genome, which likely retains gene function.
 Or not.
-It is impossible to say, of course, but the assumption here is that if the gene that has undergone fragmentation, the longest fragment of it is the most likely to continue retaining its function.
-This label is only assigned if the fragment is at least a certain fraction of the full-length reference, controlled by the `--min-full-length-ratio` flag.
-The deafult value here is 0.7, which means this label is assigned to a fragment only if it is longer than 70%% of the reference gene.
+It is impossible to say, of course, but the assumption here is that if a gene has undergone fragmentation, the longest fragment of it is the most likely to continue retaining its function.
+This label is only assigned if the fragment is at least a certain fraction of the full-length reference, controlled by the `--min-full-length-ratio` flag (default: 0.7, which means the fragment must be longer than 70%% of the reference gene).

 - **`gene_fragment`**: Shorter fragments that are unlikely to be functional.
 If even the longest fragment in a genome falls below the length threshold, **all** fragments in that genome are labeled `gene_fragment`.